Executive Director – Montana

 Jodi Michlig is a graduate of Montana Tech of the University of Montana with a BS in Business Information Systems.
 She joined NCAT in 2002, after working for seven years with Northwestern Energy in various accounting positions.

 Southwest Regional Office Director – Texas

 Mike Morris’s work at NCAT focuses on demonstrating local and sustainable food, water, and energy alternatives, in collaboration with grassroots groups, state and federal agencies, communities, utilities, and university researchers.
-His recent projects have included “Bringing New Farmers to the Table,” “Energy Training for Agriculture Professionals,” “Building Farm Energy Self-Sufficiency,” and “The Efficiency Plus Irrigation Pilot Project.”
+His current and recent projects have included “Beyond Fresh,” “Soil for Water,” “Is Organic Farming Risky?,” “Energy Training for Agriculture Professionals,” and the “Subtropical Organic Agriculture Research (SOAR) partnership.”
 Mike currently directs NCAT’s Southwest Regional Office in San Antonio, Texas, and he previously led NCAT projects in Montana, California, and North Carolina.
 He earned a Ph.D. in Philosophy at the University of Pittsburgh and has taught at many colleges and universities around the country.

 Program Specialist – Montana

 Tracy Mumma joined NCAT in 1999.
 She holds a BA in Political Science from Principia College and a MS in Environmental Studies from the University of Montana.
 She and her family raise Katahdin sheep on a small farm powered by draft horses.
 Tracy administers news content for the ATTRA-National Sustainable Agriculture Information Service website, produces the Weekly Harvest e-newsletter, and works as part of the editing and production team for NCAT’s sustainable agriculture publications.

 Editor – Montana